BlaqueDevs/se-assignment-day-4-software-project-management-acholgee/README.md

 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?

-IMPORTSNCE OF TIMELY DELIVERY IN SOFTWARE PROJECT MANAGEMENT
+IMPORTANCE OF TIMELY DELIVERY IN SOFTWARE PROJECT MANAGEMENT

 1. Delivering on time maintains client trust and satisfaction, leading to better client relationships and potential future projects.